Matchday Travel

 • City, venue, schedule, transport, and hotel guidance must be rechecked before nonrefundable decisions.

-• Third-party marketplaces, hotel partners, and local sponsors are not described as official FIFA channels.
+• Third-party marketplaces, hotel providers, and local providers are not described as official FIFA channels.

-• Paid, sponsored, or affiliate placements must be visibly labeled before launch.
+• Paid or affiliate placements must be visibly labeled before launch.